CiscoIOx/modbus_collector_python/README.md

 Modbus slave simulator code can be found at location  modbus_simulator/sync_modbus_server.py.
 Backedn web server code can be found at location cloud/cloudendpoint.py.

+### Bootstrap configuration file
+We can externalize certain variables whose values will need to be configurable at the time of deployment or can be updated while installed on the device.
+IOx enables this via bootstrap configuration file.
+This file should be named '''package_config.ini''' and should be present in the root of the application package.
+Administration tools (Fog Director, Local Manager, ioxclient) provide ability to modify this file so that the values can be customized to a deployment environment.

 ### Package Descriptor